-There are many reasons why you would want to migrate your online store from Shopify to WooCommerce.
+There are many reasons why you would want to convert Shopify to wooCommerce your online store.
 Some eCommerce Design Themes website owners find Shopify plans too pricey, so they want to switch to WooCommerce, which can be practically free.
 Others like WordPress’s functionality better and want to run their store from the WP dashboard.

 Whichever your reason may be, don’t worry: migrating from Shopify to WooCommerce is not an overly complicated process.
 You can do it yourself and you won’t have to hire IT experts to do it for you.
 There are also several ways to migrate and you can choose the one that works best for your online store.

-In this guide, we’re comparing some of the commonly used methods for migrating from Shopify to WooCommerce in WordPress, along with step-by-step instructions on how to carry them out.
+In this guide, we’re comparing some of the commonly used methods for switch from Shopify to WooCommerce in WordPress, along with step-by-step instructions on how to carry them out.

 Why switch to WooCommerce?